Edition 1

 # service qpidd start Starting Qpid AMQP daemon: [ OK ]

-command and stop the broker with the service stop
+service status command and stop the broker with the service stop.

 # service qpidd status